-Customer satisfaction has been the most critical factor in building a brand traditionally that help your business grow.
-Business seeking growth invests significantly in improving customer satisfaction at every touch points.
+Customer satisfaction has been the most critical factor in building a brand traditionally that helps your business grow.
+Business seeking growth invests significantly in improving customer satisfaction at every touchpoint.
 A lot of digital transformation programs focussed on enhancing customer satisfaction and expect an increase from the program.
 But studies show it is not enough to bring growth for the business.

 A study conducted by HBR (Scott Magids, Alan Zorfas, Daniel Leemon, 2017) shows it is essential to connect your customers emotionally to increase revenue and profitability.
-An emotionally connected brand is 52% more valuable than those who are highly satisfied.
+Emotional branding is 52% more valuable than those who are highly satisfied.

 1. They tend to buy more

 4. They pay more attention to your communication

 6. They recommend your brand to their network

 Some of the examples of emotional motivators are given below.

 Case Study – Apple brand is built on the new science of customer emotions